Bayt al-Suhaymi

-Bayt al-Suhaymi ("House of Suhaymi") is a traditional Egyptian Islamic themed house and museum in Cairo, Egypt.
+Bayt al-Suhaymi (بيت السحيمي, "House of Suhaymi") is a traditional Egyptian Islamic themed house and museum in Cairo, Egypt.

+History

 It was originally built in 1648 by Abdel Wahab el Tablawy along the Darb al-Asfar, a very prestigious and expensive part of Islamic Cairo.
+It was built in an Ottoman style, with separate floors for men and women.
+Haj Ismail ibn Ismail Shalaby later possessed the house and added the marine section.
 In 1796 it was purchased by Sheikh Ahmed as-Suhaymi, whose family held it for several subsequent generations.
 The Sheikh greatly extended the house from its original through incorporating neighbouring houses into its structure.

+In 1931, the Suhaymi family sold the house to the Committee for the Preservation of Arab Antiquities.

+Present day

 The house is built around a sahn, in the centre of which there is a small garden with plants and palm trees.
 From here several of the fine mashrabiya windows in the house can be seen.
-Today the house is a museum which foreign visitors can tour for 220 Egyptian pounds (110 for students).
 Much of the marble floor work, wooden furniture, and ceiling decor is still intact.
-Restoration took place after the earthquake of 1992.
+In 1996, the building was restored with a grant from the Arab Fund for Economic Development, including the Mostafa Ga’afar, Sabil Qitas and Kharazaty houses which are in the same complex.
+Today the house is a museum featuring both the architecture and folklore.

+Images

 Old 17th-century Egyptian wealthy house in Old Cairo.